 Can I share my screen on Zencastr?
 Can I record a screen share on Zencastr?

 At this time, Zencastr doesn’t support screen sharing.
-We hope to soon, so stay tuned!
+We hope to in the future.

 How can I record audio only?

 Select the ‘Record Audio Only, View Video’ mode or ‘Record Audio Only’ mode before recording.